krasen86/Soldiers-VS-Robots/README.md

 # Soldiers vs Robots
-Guardians and Droids is a Unity engine game
+Soldiers VS Robots is a Unity Engine game created for summer course in game programming at Linneuniversitetet.